Social and Recreational Activities

 Cottage Suppers are a great opportunity for members/friends (especially new ones!) to get to know more fine folks in our congregation.
 Sign up in the Social Activities Notebook on the side table in the sanctuary or call the church office.
 The host provides hors d’oeuvres and drinks, and attendees bring the rest of the meal.
 When your host calls you, ask what you may bring.

 We’re looking for host homes.
-If you’d like to host a Cottage Supper, contact Mary Ann Plant at firstname.lastname@example.org.
+If you’d like to host a Cottage Supper, sign up in the sanctuary or call the church office at 945-8109.
+Contact Mary Ann Plant at firstname.lastname@example.org for more information.

 We are young adults ranging in age from approximately our mid-20’s to mid-40’s [this is not an exact science], establishing a social and intellectual resource for people in the Birmingham area.
 We meet every third Sunday of the month for lunch or dinner, participate in volunteering activities, do community outreach and have fun meetups that are geared for those with children and those without.
 Contact the Mid-Somethings Group at email@example.com or our Facebook Group.